dinuionica/Biju-s-Hell/README.md

 alternately elements from the first and second arrays, respectively.
 In case of when one array has no more elements, all the elements in the other are added array in the final array of elements.

+Pseuocode used:

+void alternateMerge (v [], v1 [], v2 [], size1, size2)
+{
+     int i = 0, j = 0, size = 0;
+     // scroll through items in both arrays while (i <size1 && j <size2)
+    {
+        v [size ++] = v1 [i ++];
+        v [size ++] = v2 [j ++];
+    }

+    // add the elements from the first array while (i <size1)
+          v [size ++] = v1 [i ++];

+    // add the elements from the second array while (j <size2)
+          v [size ++] = v2 [j ++];
+}

+### Task Bonus - cpuid

+In this task for solving the cpu_manufact_id function I called the cpuid function with the eax register set to 0.
+Then I added in turn, four characters from the three registers obtained later cpuid call (ebx, edx, ecx) in the final string transmitted as a parameter of the function.

+For the features function I set the eax register to 1 and I called cpuid.
+Then I tested the existence of the vmx by testing the bit 5 of the ecx register, and if so I set the value to 1 function parameter.
+Similarly, I tested the existence of rdrand Checking whether bit 30 of the register is set or not.
+For vax I checked if bit 28 of the ecx register is set and if so I set the parameter value to 1 because it exists obtaining vax.

+For the l2_cache_info function I called the cpuid function with the value 80000006h in the eax register specifies Intel.
+Then I added ecx register on the stack to keep it unchanged, and I determined the value of the cache line that is represented by the first 8 bits of the ecx register.
+For total cache size I shifted 16 and accessed the last 16 bits it represents the desired value and I added the values obtained in the transmitted parameters function.
+For the operation of and I used & ff which represents a simulation of a bit mask.
+An f represents 4 bits of 1.
+Thus 0xff represents 8 bits of 1.